avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 <figure><img src="../.gitbook/assets/Frame 31 (2).png" alt=""><figcaption></figcaption></figure>

 The key to incremental builds lies in caching object files and reusing them in subsequent builds when the source files they are derived from, or _depend_ on, haven't changed.
-From obersving Figure X, it should be apparent that each object file depends on its corresponding `.c` file and `#included` headers.
-That is:
+From obersving Figure X, the following dependencies should be apparent:

 - testintmath.o depends on testintmath.c, stdio.h, stdlib.h, and intmath.h
 - intmath.o depends on intmath.c and intmath.h

+In other words, each object file depends on its corresponding `.c` file and `#included` headers.
 In practical purposes, we need not be concerned with stdio.h and stdlib.h, since these are system headers that we dont modify.

 In oractical terms, this means that id we